 Aggressive investor: This investor is generally under 40 years of age and has no dependent children.
 The aggressive investor peruses long-term investment and can afford to take more risk of losses that can be compensated over time to generate a better return on investment.
 A large part of his portfolio will therefore be composed of many diversified, non-guaranteed assets.

 It is also helpful to think about investor experience and knowledge

-Beginner investor: beginner investors are taking their first steps in the stock market and are less knowledgeable of investment and markets.
+Beginner investor: beginner investors are taking their first steps in the stock market and are less knowledgeable about investment and markets.
 They may therefore choose to turn to passive management solutions such as mutual funds or exchange-traded funds, which will provide good diversification without having to choose assets themselves.
 Investment advisors and robo-advisor can also be good fits for novice investors.

-Knowledgeable investor: The knowledgeable investor is an investor who knows the familiar with markets and how they work.
+Knowledgeable investor: The knowledgeable investor is an investor who is familiar with markets and how they work.
 They often master technical and fundamental analysis and are therefore able to build a stock portfolio on their own.
 This type of investor may work with a stockbroker or an online investment platform to place orders and manage investments.

 Risk investor: finally, the risk investor seeks to generate a maximum return by taking advantage of the volatility of the markets.
 They may invest in promising assets such as cryptocurrencies or speculate on specific stocks on the stock market.
 They aim to grow capital rather than to generate a passive return.
 However, the risk investor must have good knowledge of the markets and spend a lot of time monitoring investments and detecting opportunities.